cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 <https://docs.docker.com/get-started/> if you have not used docker before.

-We’re using a command line interface for the next steps (“cmd” on Windows, “terminal.app” on macOS and your preferred  when using Linux).
+We’re using a command line interface for the next steps (“cmd” on Windows, “terminal.app” on macOS and your preferred terminal app on Linux).

 ### Azure Sign-In
 >Login to ACR